 Stelara is used to treat some forms of ulcerative colitis or Crohn’s disease in adults.
 For this purpose, the recommended maintenance dosage of Stelara is a 90-mg subcutaneous injection every 8 weeks.
 The maintenance dosage is the usual dosage you’ll have after your starting dose (see below).

-Starting dose for ulcerative colitis or Crohn’s disease
+Starting dose for UC or Crohn’s disease

 The Stelara starting doses by weight are below. (“Kg” stands for kilograms, and “lb” stands for pounds.)